ampando/Pizza-Party/README.md

 Describe: (PizzaParty);

-Test: It should return a PizzaParty object with the properties of toppings, cost and size.
+Test: It should return a PizzaParty object with the properties of toppings, and size.
 Code: Const PizzaParty
 Expected Output: this.toppings = toppings;
-this.size = size; this.cost = 0;
+this.size = size;

 Test: It should return a sizeCost prototype
 Input: selectDimensions(size)